UTDallasEPICS/tomorrows-leaders-today/README.md

 ```bash
 cp .env.example .env
 ```
-Edit `.env.local` with your database credentials and other configuration.
+Edit `.env.local` with your database and better auth credentials.

 4. Generate the Prisma client
 ```bash